Designing a great API

 Code First

-Many years later I found myself on a small team of 3 people tasked with putting a brand new API on top of Entity Framework for configuring models with code the .NET world would come to know as Code First.
+Years later I found myself on a team of three people tasked with putting a new API on top of Entity Framework for configuring models with code.
+The .NET world would come to know as this API as Code First and it was Microsoft’s first fluent API if I recall.
 I was determined to use my experience and avoid another complex API surface littered with terminology and leaky abstractions.
 Parts of EF already suffered from that problem.

 Instead we decided who our user was — in this case a C# developer who likes writing code, knows LINQ and some database concepts but doesn’t know Entity Framework as people who did were already using Model First or Database First.

 We’d then revisit the samples later and see if they could be read as easily as they were written and figure out what problems people were likely to run into and whether we could solve them without too much noise.
-Sometimes this meant having more than one way to do things such as chaining the fluent methods or allowing a bunch of properties to be set (solved with an extension method class providing the fluent API) and how users could manage larger models (solved by sub-classing EntityConfiguration – now EntityTypeConfiguration sigh – and allowing redundant specification for things like relationships that span more than one class).
+Sometimes this meant having more than one way to do things such as chaining the fluent methods or allowing a bunch of properties to be set (solved with an extension method class providing the fluent API) and how users could manage larger models.

 Entity<Customer>().HasMany(c => c.Orders).WithRequired(o => o.Customer).WillCascadeOnDelete();